Patient Safety: Safe Practices 2010

 About the Project

 The Safe Practices for Better Healthcare present a set of practices that have been demonstrated to be effective in reducing the occurrence of adverse healthcare events across a variety of environments.
 They were originally designed to work in concert with NQF’s Serious Reportable Events and the ongoing endorsement of patient safety measures.
-The interaction with these programs will continue to be refined.
-NQF is moving to an annual update cycle and the 2010 update builds on NQF’s original Safe Practices, first endorsed in 2003 then updated in 2006 and 2009.
+NQF has been moving to an annual update cycle.
+The 2010 update was built on NQF’s original Safe Practices, first endorsed in 2003 then updated in 2006 and 2009.

 Objectives

-The existing Safe Practices for Better Healthcare will be updated with the most contemporary evidence-base and expanded implementation approaches.
+The existing Safe Practices for Better Healthcare was updated with the most contemporary evidence-base and expanded implementation approaches.

 Process

-The Safe Practice maintenance process for the 2010 cycle includes an initial review of the existing practice specifications by NQF staff and technical content experts, and a review of the latest healthcare literature.
-Once this initial process is completed, the findings will be presented to the Safe Practices Steering Committee for review, discussion and inputs.
-After the Steering Committee has completed this review of the existing 34 practices, NQF will post the existing Safe Practice statements and their specifications, with any recommended modifications for public/member comment.
-NQF staff and the Steering Committee will subsequently review the public comments received and respond as needed.
-This is in keeping with the NQF Consensus Development Process.
-The Safe Practices, and any revisions, will then be reviewed by the CSAC and the NQF Board of Directors for final endorsement.
+The Safe Practice maintenance process for the 2010 cycle included an initial review of the existing practice specifications by NQF staff and technical content experts, and a review of the latest healthcare literature.
+When this initial process was completed, the findings were presented to the Safe Practices Steering Committee for review, discussion and inputs.
+After the Steering Committee completed this review of the existing 34 practices, NQF posted the existing Safe Practice statements and their specifications, with any recommended modifications, for Public and Member Comment.
+NQF staff and the Steering Committee reviewed the comments received and responded, as needed (in keeping with the NQF Consensus Development Process).
+The Safe Practices, and any revisions, were then reviewed by the CSAC and the NQF Board of Directors for final endorsement.

 Funding

-Funding for this project is generously provided by the Texas Medical Institute of Technology (TMIT).
+Funding for this project was provided by the Texas Medical Institute of Technology (TMIT).

 Related NQF Work